 YU, the Micromax sub-brand that has been stirring the news lately thanks to its Indian Cyanogen exclusivity deal and OnePlus One legal action, has just officially launched in India its first smartphone: Yureka, and you could say it has a bit of a God complex.

-I'm not sure about YU's marketing strategy because at points they ask yu to play God then they start calling the phone Zeus (are you supposed to play the phone?), confusing the entire deity metaphor.
-Read More
+I'm not sure about YU's marketing strategy because at points they ask yu to play God then they start calling the phone Zeus (are you supposed to play the phone?), Read More

 Hear Me, this deal is most probably limited to the US only, like all the previous Play Music offers over the past couple of weeks.
 It's not my fault, this is the way labels and geographical limitations work.
 You can whine, curse, boycott Google, but it's a lost cause.
 With that out of the way, let's get to the meat of the matter.